Satoru-Shibata-JPN/Kaggle/README.md

       - Experiment on H2OAutoML in Binary Classification.
     - Methodology
       - Set RMSLE as the evaluation function for Binary Classification with H2O.
-      - Extract the Optimized Binary Classification Models: Deep Learning, XGBoost, GLM, GBM
+      - Extract the Optimized Binary Classification Models: Deep Learning, XGBoost, GLM, GBM. ey/tc.
     - Results
-      - Score: AUC = 0.850
+      - Score: AUC = 0.850.
-      - Code: 5 Points
+      - Code: 5 Points.
     - Considerations
       - The performance was higher than that of Regression Prediction Case.
       - Process and Feature Engineering itself is not automated.
       - It has to be developed independently.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.